reasonml/reasonml.github.io/docs/record.md

 let getAge = (entity) => entity.age;
 ```

 The last line's function will infer that the parameter `entity` must be of type `monster`.
-So the follow code's last line fails:
+The following code's last line fails:

 ```reason
 let kraken = {age: 9999, hasTentacles: true};